If you're facing homelessness, you may have a number of options that could help you to keep your home and avoid or prevent homelessness.

 If you have tried all the possible ways to avoid becoming homeless, you will have to find somewhere else to live.
 How long you have will depend on whether your lender or landlord is taking action to evict you.

 If you are a tenant and you have decided to move out, you need to check your tenancy agreement to see what you have to do to end your agreement properly.

 An adviser can go through all the options available to you in your area.
 They will take your personal and financial circumstances into account and advise you on the most suitable option.

 Getting help from the council

 The council has legal duty to help certain groups of homeless people.
 However, they may not help you if they believe that you became homeless intentionally.

 Get advice if you are at risk of homelessness

 If you are homeless or at risk of homelessness, it's important that you get legal advice for your circumstances.
-Use our directory to find a housing adviser in your area.

 You can also call Civil Legal Advice on 0845 345 4345.
 You may be able to get help from a legal adviser if you qualify for Legal Help funding.
 Be prepared to answer questions about your income and savings so the helpline adviser can tell you if you qualify.